The most feared surf gangs in the world

-Despite not assuming their "gang" factor, the "Wolfpak" is feared and respect in the Hawaiian Islands.
+Despite not assuming their "gang" factor, the "Wolfpak" is feared and respected in the Hawaiian Islands.

 "When I go out and surf, don't bother me, don't bother my kids, don't bother the other kids around here.
-Just stay out of the way", Rothman told in 1997.
+Just stay out of the way", Rothman stated in 1997.

 In Australia, the "Bra Boys" had a member tattoo "My Brothers Keeper" across the front of their chests.
 Founded in Maroubra, Sydney, in the 1990s.

 Brothers Sunny, Jai, Koby and Dakota Abberton established an organized group of local surfers who became known for its violent clashes with citizens and police.

 The "Bra Boys" gained control of Cape Solander surf spot and renamed it "Ours".
 Drugs, fights and riots were attributed to the Abberton gang.
 In 2007, the feature-length documentary entitled "Bra Boys: Blood is Thicker than Water" becomes an instant hit.